 This course covers microbiology as it applies to the pharmaceutical industry.
 Emphasis is placed on types of microorganisms and identification, culture, sterilization, and contamination control.
-Upon completion, students should be able to explain how microbiology and microbiological control are important to the pharmaceutical industry.
+Upon completion, students should be able

-PTC 214 Parenteral Processes 3 2 Λ 4
+PTC 214 Parenteral Processes 3 2 0

 Prerequisites: PTC 120 Corequisites: PTC 212